 Explore the dynamic field of pharmaceutical regulation, made up professionals who are vital to ensuring the safety and effectiveness of pharmaceuticals.

-Pharmaceutical Regulation is an essential, global and diverse field that is tasked with ensuring safe, effective, and high-quality health care through regulatory compliance.
-Pharmaceutical Regulation may comprise drug research and development, clinical trials, market approvals, manufacturing, labeling, distribution, advertising and promotion, and safety surveillance.
+Pharmaceutical Regulation is an essential, global and diverse field tasked with ensuring safe, effective, and high-quality health care through regulatory compliance.
+Pharmaceutical Regulation may comprise drug research and development, clinical trials, market approvals, manufacturing, labeling, distribution, advertising and promotion and safety surveillance.

 Selected curriculum topics include: